 The admission results will be released on average 6-7 weeks from the application deadline.
-The applicants will be notified immediately via e-mail and letter.
+The applicants will be notified via e-mail.

 The admission decision is reached after a careful, objective evaluation of each application by both faculty and administrative staff, and is ultimately approved by the Rector of the university.
 The right to request for rectification of the admissions results is designed to protect applicants from being mistreated.

 This means that an applicant has the possibility to request for rectification if she/he is not offered admission and if there has been an error in the decision-making process.
 Note!
 The process is not a second chance at admission and only justified requests are considered.